 Operate in England.

 This initiative comes as a response to findings from the Reforming Social Enterprise report from the Adebowale Commission, which highlighted that structural barriers prevent Black-led social enterprises from accessing social investment and debt-based finance.
-SIB’s analysis of data on over 4,000 organisations in its diversity dashboard found that BAME-led organisations tend to be smaller in size and less likely to access loan finance.
+SIB’s analysis of data on over 4,000 organisations in its diversity dashboard found that Black and Racially Minoritised-led organisations tend to be smaller in size and less likely to access loan finance.

-The Recovery Loan Fund and the additional support available through the Ubele Initiative, SIB, Access, and Create Equity will go a long way in helping BAME-led organisations to access the finance they need to survive and thrive.
+Flexible Finance and the additional support available through The Ubele Initiative, SIB, Access, and Create Equity will go a long way in helping Black and Racially Minoritised-led organisations to access the finance they need to survive and thrive.
 The aim of the initiative is to address some of the historical imbalances in the access to finance that affect these organisations and enable them to continue to make a positive impact.